The Bible says to do all things in the name of Jesus:

 Jesus taught this to His disciples and that is exactly what they did.
 When baptizing they did not use the triune name of Father, Son and Holy Ghost.
 They knew that Jesus is the Father, the Son and the Holy Ghost, that Jesus is God.

 In Baptism, I use scripture to demonstrate how that all baptisms were done in the name of Jesus for remission of sins.
-Not that it is necessary as the Bible is the final word on all doctrinal issues, but I find it interesting that there are numerous historical accounts of how baptism in the name of Jesus was replaced by the triune formula.
+Not that it is necessary as the Bible is the final word on all doctrinal issues, but it is noteworthy that there are numerous historical accounts of how baptism in the name of Jesus was replaced by the triune formula.
 The following historical record is from the Word Aflame Press Tract "The Baptismal Formula in Scripture and History" Tract #8981.

 The Encyclopedia of Religion and Ethics (1951), II, 384, 389: The formula used was ‘in the name of the Lord Jesus Christ’ or some synonymous phrase; there is no evidence for the use of the triune name . . . .
 The earliest form, represented in the Acts, was simple immersion . . . in water, they used the name of the Lord, and the laying on of hands.
 To these were added, at various times and places which cannot be safely identified, (a) the triune name (Justin) . . . ‘”